Dorothy Tillman: Chicago Alderman (1985–2007)

 Dorothy Tillman was appointed by Mayor Harold Washington and later elected as an alderman representing the city's third ward in February 1985, being the first woman elected for that ward.
-Tillman pioneered the first TIF to be used in the black community, with the construction of the 55th and Dan Ryan shopping center.
+Tillman pioneered the first Tax Increment Financing (TIF) district to be used in the black community, with the construction of the 55th and Dan Ryan shopping center.
 She helped to found the African American Home Builders Association and advocated for a 70/30 plan to make certain that African Americans received the majority of the contracts.

 Amid the Democratic primary of the 1989 Chicago mayoral special election, in which she was supporting Timothy C. Evans, Tillman called incumbent mayor Eugene Sawyer an "Uncle Tom".
 In July 1988, after months of attacks on him from Tillman, Evans himself, and other allies of Evans such as Bobby Rush, Sawyer retaliated by stripping them of their committee chairmanships in a City Council restructuring.
 In this, Tillman was removed as chairman of the Housing Committee.

 In 2000, Tillman requested that two waiters at the Palmer House hotel in Chicago be replaced with African-American waiters for a banquet hosted by Alderman Tillman.
 Chicago mayor Richard M. Daley delivered a strongly worded rebuke in the media.